 We’d introduced this series to help people deal with this stress and stay healthy, physically and mentally.
 In the initial parts, we saw how to unlock mindfulness, emotional quotient and creativity.
 Today, in this fourth part, our nutritionist expert Hetal Pal will tell you how to unlock nutrition.

 Staying healthy is extremely important now.
 Everybody must make their health their priority to fight this pandemic.
-Being fit and tough, doesn’t only mean working out and exercising, it also means eating well and being healthy from the inside.
+Being fit and tough, doesn’t only mean working out and exercising, it also means eating good meals and snacks and being healthy from the inside.
 We must provide our body with what it needs so that it can fight all the diseases and keep us safe.
 Here’s what you can do to unlock nutrition:

 The Mystery Behind Food Labels